 This course is aimed at software developers and architects

 Participants should have the following knowledge and/or experience:

 - Experience in the modeling of software architectures

 Additional knowledge in the following areas is helpful:

 - Agile software development approaches, such as Scrum, Kanban, XP, etc.

-- Experience working the subject-matter experts
+- Experience working with subject-matter experts

 - Experience in IT projects or in product development